open-mmlab/mmsegmentation/docs/en/advanced_guides/structures.md

   seg_logit = model(img, data_sample)
 ```

 Thanks to the unified data structures, the data flow between each module in the algorithm libraries, such as [`visualizer`](./visualizers.md), [`evaluator`](./evaluation.md), [`dataset`](./datasets.md), is greatly simplified.
-In MMSegmentation, we make the following conventions for data interface types.
+In MMSegmentation, we make the following conventions for different data types.

 - **xxxData**: Single granularity data annotation or model output.
 Currently MMEngine has three built-in granularities of {external+mmengine:doc}`data elements <advanced_tutorials/data_element>`, including instance-level data (`InstanceData`), pixel-level data (`PixelData`) and image-level label data (`LabelData`).
 MMSegmentation currently only supports semantic segmentation task thus it only uses `PixelData`.
 - **xxxDataSample**: inherited from {external+mmengine:doc}`MMEngine: data base class <advanced_tutorials/data_element>` `BaseDataElement`, used to hold **all** annotation and prediction information that required by a single task.
 For example, [`SegDataSample`](mmseg.structures.SegDataSample) for the semantic segmentation.